TheCrypted/TheCrypted/README.md

 <h1 align="center">Hi 👋, I'm Aman Sharma</h1>
 <h3 align="center">An aspiring full-stack developer</h3>

 Hello!
-I'm Aman Sharma, a passionate aspiring full stack engineer currently pursuing my studies at the University of Edinburgh.
+I'm Aman Sharma, a full stack developer currently pursuing my studies at the University of Edinburgh.
 I'm deeply enthusiastic about leveraging technology to build innovative solutions that solve real-world problems.

-- 🔭 I have experience using **C/C++, Java, Python, Node.js, Express, Django, HTML, CSS, React, Tailwind, mySQL**
+- 🔭 I have experience using **C, C++, Java, Python, Node.JS, Express.JS, Django, Flask, HTML, CSS, React.JS, Tailwind, mySQL, Bash**.

-- 🧠 I have worked with **PyData stack(Pandas, NumPy, matplotlib etc..), Tensorflow, Scikit-Learn** to create a variety ML models from regressions to Computer Vision applications
+- 🧠 I have worked with **PyData stack(Pandas, NumPy, matplotlib etc..), Tensorflow, Scikit-Learn** to create a variety ML models from regressions and reinforcement learning models to Computer Vision applications.

-- 🌱 I’m currently learning to implement **Deep reinforcement learning** via DNNs
+- 📈 I have worked with **C++, OpenGL, SDL, ROS** to create physics based simulations, rendering environments and other such calculation centric projects.

+- 🧑‍💻 I'm currently interning at Cadence Design Systems where I'm working on new features for their signature virtuoso suite of tools.

 - 📫 How to reach me **mail.aman@protonmail.com**